ynikitenko/lena/docs/source/tutorial/2-split.rst

 The elements of the list in *Split* (tuples in this example) during the initialization of *Split* are transformed into FillCompute sequences.
 The *lambdas* select parts of vectors, which will fill the corresponding histogram.
-After the histogram is filled, it is given appropriate name by *Writer* (so that they could be distinguished in the following flow).
+After the histogram is filled, it is given appropriate name by *Write* (so that they could be distinguished in the following flow).

 ..
-    .. admonition:: Writer
+    .. admonition:: Write

-*Writer* has two initialization parameters: the default directory and the default file name.
+*Write* has two initialization parameters: the default directory and the default file name.
-Writer only writes strings (and *unicode* in Python 2).
+Write only writes strings (and *unicode* in Python 2).
 Its corresponding context is called *output* (as its module).
 If *output* is missing in the context, values pass unchanged.
 Otherwise, file name and extension are searched in *context.output*.